Cyber Monday on track for U.S. online shopping record

 (Reuters) - Cyber Monday was on track to bring in a record $7.8 billion in U.S. online sales, as millions of shoppers scoured for steep discounts on everything from Lego sets to big-screen TVs.

-The marketing event was expected to pick up steam this evening as West Coast shoppers nab deals after work and those on the U.S. East Coast make purchases before bed, according to Adobe Analytics, which measures transactions from 80 of the top 100 U.S. retailers.
+The marketing event was expected to pick up steam Monday evening as West Coast shoppers nab deals after work and those on the East Coast make purchases before bedtime, according to Adobe Analytics, which measures transactions from 80 of the top 100 U.S. retailers.

 “Many shoppers have waited on certain purchases, with three hours tonight expected to bring in as much revenue as an average full day,” said Taylor Schreiner, director of Adobe Digital Insights.

-Target Corp and Amazon.com Inc were pulling out all the stops by offering free delivery with no minimum order requirement and bombarding shoppers with promotional emails.
-Companies had logged $531 million as of 10 a.m.
+Target Corp and Amazon.com Inc were pulling out all the stops, offering free delivery with no minimum order requirement and bombarding shoppers with promotional emails.
+Companies had logged $531 million in sales as of 10 a.m.
 ET, Adobe Analytics found.

-Shares of Amazon were up 5 percent in afternoon trade.
+On Wall Street, investors showed their enthusiasm.
+Shares of Amazon closed up 5 percent.
 Macy’s Inc, Kohls Corp and Target shares rose as well.

-In a different estimate Mastercard SpendingPulse forecast a 25 percent jump in e-commerce sales volume to at least $3 billion.
-That figure was based on sales via the Mastercard payments network and estimates for other payment forms such as cash and check.
+In another estimate, Mastercard SpendingPulse forecast a 25 percent jump in e-commerce sales to at least $3 billion, based on sales via the Mastercard payments network and estimates for other payment forms such as cash and check.

-These U.S. forecasts still paled in comparison to Alibaba Group Holding Ltd’s “Singles Day” earlier this month, which raked in $30.7 billion in sales.
+These U.S. forecasts still paled in comparison to Alibaba Group Holding Ltd’s “Singles Day” earlier this month, when the Chinese e-commerce giant raked in $30.7 billion in sales.

+Some industry observers saw a down side to the U.S. shopping frenzy.

+Bob Phibbs, chief executive of New York-based consultancy the Retail Doctor, warned of potential store closures if brick-and-mortar players discounted items too heavily this holiday season.

 “Yes retailers, I’m aware it’s Cyber Monday even without the 150 emails,” tweeted Keina (@RealMamaEagle), a user from Delaware.